 Demonstrate your concern for your employees, their very real fears and anxieties, not only professionally and economically, but socially and personally.
 Even though you don’t have definitive answers to all of their questions, don’t let that keep you from listening to them and empathizing with their fears.
 They want to know that they can relate to you and that they are not alone in their concerns.

 Track how often every employee is being virtually connected with by a leader from the company.
-No one should go more than two weeks.
+No one should go for more than two weeks.
 This is not a time to hold back.
 Send people updates and regular communication, even if there is not a lot of new information and the message is largely personal.
-No one will look back at this time and say, “my manager was so annoying with all the encouraging check-ins with me.”
+No one will look back at this time and say, “My manager was so annoying with all the encouraging check-ins with me.”
 When people are isolated, over-communication is more important than ever.

 Have regular video-conference meetings that allow employees to not only talk about work but to share their experiences dealing with this situation.
 Crises provide an opportunity for people to come to know one another and establish bonds that will endure long after the crisis is over.